 SOS Children's Villages in Algeria

-An SOS Emergency Relief Programme had to be started in May 2003 after a massive earthquake shook the country's northern coast.
+An SOS Emergency Relief Program had to be started in May 2003 after a massive earthquake shook the country's northern coast.
 Thousands of homes were destroyed due to the disaster.
 SOS Children's Villages provided food items, hygiene products, sleeping bags, clothes and other items needed by the victims of the quake.

-In 2005, an SOS Family Strengthening Programme was started, enabling children who are at risk of losing the care of their family to grow up in a loving family environment.
-At present, the organisation is supporting Algerian young people and children in Algiers by providing day care and medical assistance.
+In 2005, an SOS Family Strengthening Program was started, enabling children who are at risk of losing the care of their family to grow up in a loving family environment.
+At present, the organization is supporting Algerian young people and children in Algiers by providing day care and medical assistance.
 Children whose families can no longer take care of them can be looked after by an SOS mother in one of the SOS families.